The Cleveland Museum of Art’s museum-wide app includes every object on view and connects the ARTLENS Gallery experience.

 - Nearby Artworks: Visitor-favorited and featured artworks.

-- ArtLens Exhibition: Visitors can dock their devices at the interactive stations in ArtLens Exhibition and use the App to automatically save all artwork explored and photos captured during gameplay.
+- ArtLens Exhibition: Visitors can dock their devices at the interactive stations in ArtLens Exhibition and use the App to automatically save all artworks explored and photos captured during gameplay.
 Artwork saves to "You" in the App and photos automatically upload to a device’s camera roll.
 If an object is not on view, it will not be saved.

 - Bluetooth: ArtLens App uses Bluetooth to connect to ArtLens Wall and all interactives in ArtLens Exhibition, making synchronization seamless.